dillo-browser/dillo-plugin-gemini/README.md

 ## Install

-dillo-gemini requires `ncat`, which is included in the `nmap` package on Debian.
+dillo-gemini requires the `openssl` command-line tool.

 This repo is hosted on the [SSB Network][SSB] using [git-ssb][].